OSMCha/osmcha-django/README.rst

     :target: https://coveralls.io/github/willemarcel/osmcha-django?branch=master

-A database and frontend to `OSMCHA <https://github.com/willemarcel/osmcha>`_.
-The aim of OSMCHA is to help find harmful edits in the OpenStreetMap.
+The aim of OSMCHA is to help identify and fix harmful edits in the OpenStreetMap.
+It relies on `OSMCHA <https://github.com/willemarcel/osmcha>`_ to analyse the changesets.

+This project provides a Django application that get the changesets from the OpenStreetMap API, analyses and store it in the database and finally provides a REST API to interact with the changeset data.

 License: GPLv3